RyuuXS/Reforestation/README.md

-## What does a clock do when it's hungry?
-It goes back four seconds!
+## What did the Buffalo say to his little boy when he dropped him off at school?
+Bison.